What Is an Outbound SDR?

 What's the difference between inbound and outbound SDRs?

-The inbound SDR is the one who builds a bridge between a lead coming to your business and making the actual sale.
+The inbound SDR is the one that builds a bridge between a lead coming to your business and making the actual sale.
 While the outbound SDR is more interested in converting prospects into leads, the inbound SDR is more interested in converting leads into paying customers.

-A typical scenario of a successful inbound sale is when someone searches for what you're selling on Google.
-The prospect finds your domain, is impressed by your offerings, and reaches out to you via your contact form.
-Then an inbound SDR will reach out to the prospect who filled out that form and book a conversation with them.
+Then, an inbound SDR will reach out to the prospect who filled out that form and book a conversation with them.
 Depending on your sales cycle, it can take as little as one month and as long as one year of many conversations for the inbound SDR to make that conversion from lead to paying customer.

 Inbound vs outbound sdr infographic